splunk/ansible-role-for-splunk/README.md

 - **upgrade_splunk.yml** - Called by check_splunk.yml.
 Performs an upgrade of an existing splunk installation.
 Configures .bash_profile and .bashrc for splunk user (by calling configure_bash.yml), disables THP and increases ulimits (by calling configure_os.yml), disables boot-start (this addresses a bug in 7.2.x -- it gets re-enabled by a hander at the end), kills any stale splunkd processes present (by calling kill_splunkd.yml).
 Note: You should NOT run the upgrade_splunk.yml task directly from a playbook. check_splunk.yml will call upgrade_splunk.yml if it determines that an upgrade is needed; It will then download and unarchive the new version of Splunk (by calling download_and_unarchive.yml), ensure that mongod is in a good stopped state (by calling fix_mongo.yml), and will then perform post-installation tasks using the post_install.yml task.

 ## Frequently Asked Questions
-What is the difference between this and splunk-ansible?
+**Q:** What is the difference between this and splunk-ansible?
-The splunk-ansible project was built for the docker-splunk project, which is a completely different use case.
+**A:** The splunk-ansible project was built for the docker-splunk project, which is a completely different use case.
 The way that docker-splunk works is by spinning-up an image that already has splunk-ansible inside of it, and then any arguments provided to Docker are passed into splunk-ansible so that it can run locally inside of the container to install and configure Splunk there.
 While it's a cool use case, we didn't feel that splunk-ansible met our needs as Splunk administrators to manage production Splunk deployments, so we wrote our own.
+##

+**Q:** When using configure_apps.yml, the play fails on the synchronize module.
+What gives?
+**A:** This is due to a [known Ansible bug](https://github.com/ansible/ansible/issues/56629) related to password-based authentication.
+To workaround this issue, use a key pair for SSH authentication instead by setting the ansible_user and ansible_ssh_private_key_file variables.
+##

 ## Support
 Use the [GitHub issue tracker](https://github.com/splunk/splunk-ansible/issues) to submit bugs or request features.